robotmak3rs/robotmak3rs.github.io/_posts/2018-07-01-Sanjay-Seshan.md

 Sanjay has also served as a technical editor for a MINDSTORMS-related book.

-Sanjay is a university student studying Computer Science at the Massachusetts Institute of Technology.
+Sanjay is a university student studying Electrical Engineering and Computer Science at the Massachusetts Institute of Technology.

 Websites: [EV3 Lessons](http://www.ev3lessons.com), [FLL Tutorials](http://www.flltutorials.com), [Prime Lessons](http://www.primelessons.org)<br>
 LUG: Steel City LUG